patchell/LLRDgen/README.md

 March 22, 2023

+Created a Token class to solve a messy problem.
+Fixed bug (thanks to above) in generating the switch statements and the Expect calls.

+March 22, 2023

 Started the code generation back there on the 15th and it seemed clear I needed to add some features to the parser generator, which ment adding to it's parser.